libreobjet/open-guide/how.md

 - Gaizka Altuna, architect − http://
 - Julien Deswaef, media artist − http://xuv.be
 - Mathieu Gabiot, product designer − http://mathieu-g.be/
+- Øyvind Kolås, digital media toolsmith − http://pippin.gimp.org/
-- Martin Léveque, product designer − https://www.behance.net/martinleveque
+- Martin Lévêque, product designer − https://www.behance.net/martinleveque

 This book is also open source.
 It is published under the Free Art License 1.3.
 Which means that if you want to copy it, distribute it or modifiy it, you're more than welcome to do so.

 The source files are available at {{ book.meta.source_url }}

-You're reading a version that has been compiled on {{ book.meta.compilation_date }}
+You're reading a version that has been compiled on the {{ book.meta.compilation_date }} with Gitbook version {{ gitbook.version }}.

 Tools
 -------